-Tamalyn has also studied ballet in New York, Seattle, Atlanta, and Augusta with such teachers as Robert Joffrey, Gus Giordano, Melissa Hayden, Edward Villella, Suzanne Farrell, and Valentina Kozlova.
-She has performed at the World's Fair; in Spoleto for both Operas and Ballet; with the Charleston Opera Company in West Side Story, Cabaret, and A Funny Thing Happened on the Way to the Forum to name a few; and with the Orangeburg Part-Time Players as a performer and Choreographer.
+Tamalyn has also studied ballet in New York, Seattle, Atlanta and Augusta with such teachers as Robert Joffrey, Gus Giordano, Melissa Hayden, Edward Villella, Suzanne Farrell and Valentina Kozlova.
+She has performed at the World's Fair; in Spoleto for both operas and ballet; with the Charleston Opera Company in West Side Story, Cabaret and A Funny Thing Happened on the Way to the Forum to name a few; and with the Orangeburg Part-Time Players as a performer and choreographer.

 COMPANY MANAGER/ASSISTANT DIRECTOR

-Cammie Bunch has studied dance for 25 years, mostly under the strict hand of Anita Ashley and Leigh Powell Buckley at the Columbia Ballet School.
-Here she was a member of the Devine Street Dance Company.
+Cammie Bunch has studied dance for 29 years, mostly under the strict hand of Anita Ashley and Leigh Powell Buckley at the Columbia Ballet School.
+There she was a member of the Devine Street Dance Company.
 She has also studied dance at Columbia College with Patty Graham, Wrenn Cook, Martha Brim and Marcy Jo Yonkey-Clayton.
-She performed roles such as a solo in Don Quixote and the lead in the ballet Sing Sing Sing, choreographed by Maurice Curry (former director of Jazz Dance America).
+She has performed roles such as a solo in Don Quixote and the lead in the ballet Sing Sing Sing, choreographed by Maurice Curry (former director of Jazz Dance America).
 She was also a member of Ann Brodie's Carolina Ballet.
-There she participated in manty performances such as The Nutcracker, The Twelve Dancing Princesses, and Mladosti to name a few.
+There she participated in many performances such as The Nutcracker, The Twelve Dancing Princesses, and Mladosti to name a few.
 Cammie is a current member of the Columbia College Dance Company directed by Wrenn Cook and has also been a member of the Dreher High School Dance Company directed by Ann Richardson.
-She has performed the role of Swanhilda in Coppelia and many other solos such as a jewel in Sleeping Beauty, and the role of the Spanish princess in Swan Lake.
+She has performed the role of Swanhilda in Coppelia and many other solos such as a jewel in Sleeping Beauty and the role of the Spanish princess in Swan Lake.
 Cammie has also studied at the Walnut Hill School for the Arts in Natick, Massachusetts, the Joffrey Ballet School and The South Carolina Governor's School for the Arts and Humanities.